L O A D I N G

 Understanding Conservation Areas

-When you live in a conservation area, the process of obtaining permission for a house extension can be particularly more complex.
+When you live in a conservation area, obtaining permission for a house extension can be particularly complex.

 Conservation areas are designated due to their historical or architectural significance, and this status can impose stricter controls over any modifications to buildings within them.